When it came to competing on golf’s biggest stages, the world’s best players overwhelmingly chose Titleist.

 Among them was the FedEx Cup Champion, Patrick Cantlay, who trusted a Titleist Pro V1x golf ball and 14 Titleist golf clubs to a TOUR-leading four victories, including the season-ending BMW and TOUR championships.
 All added up, Cantlay earned $4,401 per shot this season (more than $22 million).

-Titleist was the most played golf ball, driver, hybrid, utility iron, iron, wedge and putter this season on the PGA TOUR, where more winners used a Titleist equipment than any other brand.
+Titleist was the most played golf ball, driver, hybrid, utility iron, iron and wedge this season on the PGA TOUR, where more winners used a Titleist equipment than any other brand.

 At five events – The Genesis Invitational, Charles Schwab Challenge, The Memorial Tournament, Rocket Mortgage Classic and John Deere Classic – Titleist swept every major equipment category (golf balls, drivers, fairways, hybrids, utility irons, wedges and putters), a feat that has never been matched by another brand.
 Since 2019, Titleist has topped every equipment category at 23 events.